Black Rob: Legal issues

 Black Rob was sentenced to over seven years in prison in 2006 after failing to appear in court for his sentencing (which was set to be two-to-six years initially) on a charge of grand larceny from 2004, in which he pleaded guilty to criminal possession of more than US$6,000 worth of jewelry stolen in a hotel.
 He was released from prison in May 2010, and was interviewed by BET two hours later.

 Later life and death

-During his life Black Rob struggled with homelessness and health issues.
+Towards the end of his life, Ross struggled with homelessness and health issues.
 A GoFundMe page was created to help him "find a home" and "pay for medical help".
 Over his last five years of life, he suffered four strokes.
-On April 17, 2021, Black Rob died of cardiac arrest, at age 52.
+On April 17, 2021, Ross died of cardiac arrest at age 52.